theycallmemac/ezsh/README.md

 ezsh was designed as part of my third year project in DCU.
 If you want to have a look at the relevant documents associated with said project please check out [this branch](https://github.com/theycallmemac/ezsh/tree/third-year-project).

+### Notice

+I don't really maintain this.
+Maybe someday I will decide to remove much of the code and make it more lightweight.

+Built and tested on just Ubuntu, a lot breaks with respect to other Linux distributions.
+Feel free to try and run it though :D

 ### Dependencies

 ezsh is dependant on: